Child Custody

 In Colorado, child custody is known as allocation of parental responsibilities (APR).
 It includes two parts:

-1. Decision-making responsibility which is a parent’s authority to make major decisions for the child.
+1. Decision-making responsibility, which is a parent’s authority to make major decisions for the child.

 2. Parenting time, or physical custody, determines when and the amount of time that each parent spends with the child.